 Students must complete one integrative course (3 hours) approved by the Curriculum Committee.
-Students who successfully complete majors in any approved program of interdisciplinary study which is not housed in a single department will have automatically satisfied the Tier III requirement, if one of the courses successfully completed to satisfy major requirements is an approved Tier III course.
+Students who successfully complete majors in any approved program of interdisciplinary study (approved programs include majors in Business Communications, Environmental Studies, International Studies, Leadership, One Health, Security Studies, and Transnational Studies) which is not housed in a single department, or who have completed more than one major, will have automatically satisfied the Tier III requirement if one of the courses successfully completed to satisfy major requirements is an approved Tier III course.
 A student taking an integrative course taught by a member of his or her major department may apply the course to satisfy 1) major requirements, or 2) the integrative requirement of the new Foundations General Education program, but not both.